 - Resurrecting Mary – by Wendi Smallwood – a retrospective on the life and times of a stand up comedienne …

 - She, Robot – by Liz Solo – a hybrid-reality robot space adventure.

-The artists of Womxn From The Future come from diverse backgrounds and presentation styles: Tina Pearson worked in sonic phenomenon, composition and networked performance.
+The artists of Women From The Future come from diverse backgrounds and presentation styles: Tina Pearson worked in sonic phenomenon, composition and networked performance.
 Catherine Falkner merged physical comedy, story-telling and lo-fi tech.
 Liz Solo created a theatre/digital media sci-fi mash-up.
 Wendi Smallwood built a character driven, no holds barred, powerhouse stage performance.
-Roles 4 Women brought 4 unique artists together from across the country to Toronto – a city where they all had history.
+We brought four unique artists together from across the country to Toront–a city where they all had history.